NASA-PDS/registry/docs/source/user/update_status.rst

 Prerequisites - Registry Manager
 ********************************

-  * Elasticsearch server is running.
+  * OpenSearch server is running.
-  * Registry indices are created in Elasticsearch.
+  * Registry indices are created in OpenSearch.
   * Some data is ingested into the Registry.
   * Registry Manager command-line tool is installed.

 Prerequisites - Harvest Client
 ******************************

-  * Elasticsearch server is running.
+  * OpenSearch server is running.
-  * Registry indices are created in Elasticsearch.
+  * Registry indices are created in OpenSearch.
   * Some data is ingested into the Registry.
   * All server components - RabbitMQ, Crawler Server, Harvest Server - are deployed and running on-prem or in the cloud.
   * Harvest Client command-line tool is installed.